A Combinatorial Approach to Positional Number Systems: Proof of Theorem

-for all $n\geq 0$, which is close to, but not quite, the definition of an admissible pair.
-Condition 1 in Definition~\ref{def:admissible} of admissible pair holds because, by the shift invariance of $\Gamma$, there are strings in $\Gamma_0$ that begin with $01$ and stings in $\Gamma_1$ that begin with $10$.
+for all $n\geq 0$, which is close to, but not quite, condition (2) in Definition~\ref{def:allowable} of an allowable pair.
+Condition (1) in Definition~\ref{def:allowable} holds because, by the shift invariance of $\Gamma$, there are strings in $\Gamma_0$ that begin with $01$ and stings in $\Gamma_1$ that begin with $10$.